tlienart/layout-tester/workflow/getting-started.md

 <html lang="en">
 <head> ... </head>
 <body>
-  {{page_content}}  <!-- this inserts the partially converted Markdown -->
+  {{page_content}}  <!-- inserts the converted page content -->
 </body>
 </html>
 ```

 and so, instead of separating the head, content and foot, it's a single file where you just indicate where the content goes.
+The current website (Franklin's docs) uses a skeleton (though it's maybe not the most straightforward example to follow).

-If you do have a skeleton file in your `_layout` folder, and also have a head and foot files, only the skeleton will be considered.
+If you do have a skeleton file in your layout folder, and also have a head and foot files, only the skeleton will be considered.

 ## Next steps

-Now that you have a working website that you can render locally and experiment with,
+Now that you have a working website that you can render locally, and experiment with,
-you should try to further modify the `.md` file(s) in the folder, and the `.html` files in the
+you should try to further modify the files in the website folder, and try to build an intuition
-`_layout` folder, and try to get an intuition for how things work.
+for how things work.

 The rest of the docs is there to help you when things don't work like you might expect them to.
 You may also want to: